Formalizing Learning from Language Feedback with Provable Guarantees: Learnability

-Compared to numerical reward signals, feedback can potentially carry more information.
-In LLF, to interpret this feedback and guide learning, the agent is equipped with: \textit{1)} The verifier loss function $\ell$ and \textit{2)} The reward mapping $\eta \mapsto r_{\eta}$.
-This structure reflects a central feature of LLF: the agent must reason over the hypothesis space $\HH$ via the verifier to minimize regret defined by the hidden rewards.
+Compared to numerical rewards, feedback can potentially carry more information.
+In LLF, to interpret this feedback and guide learning, the agent is equipped with: \textit{1)} The hypothesis verifier loss function $\ell$ and \textit{2)} The reward mapping $\eta \mapsto r_{\eta}$.
+This structure reflects a central feature of LLF: the agent must reason over the hypothesis space $\HH$ via the hypothesis verifier to minimize regret of the hidden rewards.

 But can an agent learn to maximize reward despite not observing it?
 For instance, if feedback does not convey useful information for problem solving, it is unrealistic to expect any learning to happen.
 On the other hand, if feedback directly reveals the optimal action, then the problem can be solved in two steps.
 Naturally, one would expect the learnability and complexity of LLF problems to depend on the information that feedback conveys.
-The goal of this section is to give natural structures and assumptions to the LLF setup that characterizes the difficulty of the learning problem.
+Here we give natural structures and assumptions to the LLF setup that characterize the difficulty of the learning problem.